dsg2123/Painting-by-Numbers/README.md

 #The Royal Academy Summer Exhibition: A Chronicle

 Catalogs of the Exhibitions of the Royal Academy, 1769 to 1914, https:// www.royalacademy.org.uk/art-artists/search/exhibition-catalogues; The Royal Academy Summer Exhibition: A Chronicle, 1769–2018, ed.
 Mark Hallett, Sarah Victoria Turner, Jessica Feather, Baillie Card, Tom Scutt, and Maisoon Rehani (London: Paul Mellon Centre for Studies in British Art, 2018), https://chronicle250.com.

+The Stata .dta files for this dataset were too large to upload on GitHub.
+Therefore, to see both .dta files and corresponding Do files used to process the data visit this link:  https://www.dropbox.com/sh/1lmnnlqe1jbsv5g/AAAVYbEluIXeZAARqaazIWtQa?dl=0